bem/bem-components/common.blocks/menu-item/menu-item.en.md

 #### Mouse over `hovered`

-This modifier is automatically toggled when the mouse pointer is over the block.
+This modifier is automatically seted when the mouse pointer is over the block.

 Available for all block themes.